Alfredo de los Santos (cyclist)

-Alfredo de los Santos (born October 17, 1969) is a Dominican-American Para-cyclist.
+Alfredo de los Santos (born October 17, 1969) is a Dominican-American para-cyclist.
 He represented the United States in the 2016 and 2020 Summer Paralympics.
 In the latter, he won a bronze medal in the mixed team relay H1–5.

-De los Santos previously served in the United States Army.
+De los Santos has a bachelor's degree in graphic design from City College of New York and served in the United States Army.
+He was injured during a grenade attack in Afghanistan in 2009, resulting in traumatic brain injury and his right leg being amputated above the knee.

+De los Santos has won the men's handcycle division of the Boston Marathon twice, in 2022 and 2025.